xcvzmoon/dms-toolkit-rs/README.md

 A high-performance file processing toolkit built with Rust and exposed to Node.js via NAPI-RS.
 Extract text content from various file formats with parallel processing for optimal performance.

+> **Note**: This project was created as a learning exercise to explore Rust and its integration with TypeScript.
+As such, this may not be the best library implementation, and the code may not be optimized or well-structured.
+Additionally, AI assistance was used for the majority of the development work.

 ## Features

 - 🚀 **High Performance**: Parallel file processing using Rayon